erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 Enphase Assistant:

-According to your support case (Case #20218985), the cause of the tariff shift was:
+According to your support case (Case #xxxxxxxx), the cause of the tariff shift was:

 Router parental controls were limiting your Gateway's cloud connection to only once per day.